timvvvht/HKEX-Announcement-Classifier/README.md

 # Improving the Model
 Further improvements on the model would include more data from different jurisdictions, and from different types of legal documents, so as to create a more general and more accurate legal text classifier.

+# Application
+As someone working in the legal industry, a legal text classifier would be immensely helpful to my day-to-day workflow, saving significant amounts of time spent on manually filing different types of legal texts.
+This type of classifier can save both time and costs in legal due diligence for Initial Public Offerings on Stock Exchanges.